 Choose to Be Happy

-Happiness is a choice, a very cliché line to start a how to be happy tutorial, Is it not?
-Well, putting in the jokes and laughs aside, it is true in a certain degree that we have the choice to be happy.
-Well, I know for a fact that it easier said than done.
+Happiness is a choice, a very cliché line to start how to be a happy tutorial, Is it not?
+Well, putting in the jokes and laughs aside, it is true to a certain degree that we have the choice to be happy.
+Well, I know for a fact that is easier said than done.
 Let’s face the facts and stare into reality for a second, we all have different circumstances and employers when we come to our jobs.
-But if you become optimistic enough and face positively head on whatever comes into your way then you’re in the right track to becoming happy.
+But if you become optimistic enough and face positively head on whatever comes into your way then you’re on the right track to becoming happy.

 Your mind is a powerful gift, you decide how you will handle situations in work or in a widespread life in general.
 Never underestimate the ability of the human mind to conquer, solve problems creatively and what pouring your emotions into something can achieve in the long run.